BenMSK/GlobalPlannerRPP/README.md

 # GlobalPlannerRPP
 Implementation of Global Planner with RPP for parking global plan.

-This repository is based on [this paper](https://ieeexplore.ieee.org/abstract/document/8917318) below.
+This repository is based on [the paper](https://ieeexplore.ieee.org/abstract/document/8917318) below.
 Kim, Minsoo, Joonwoo Ahn, and Jaeheung Park.
 "Global Planning Method for Visiting Roads with Parking Spaces in Priority using Rural Postman Problem."
 2019 IEEE Intelligent Transportation Systems Conference (ITSC).
 IEEE, 2019.
-All the details of the algorithm can be found the paper.
+All the details of the algorithm can be found from this paper.
 This code is implemented with ROS.

 ## Requirements